 - Press OK.

-- This time, select between from the second drop-down.
+- Select between from the second drop-down.

-- Type 5000 and 10000 in the third and fourth drop-downs respectively.
+- Type 5000 and 10000 in the third and fourth drop-downs, respectively.

 - Choose the desired color from the Format Cells dialog box.